RomanLut/INAV-X-Plane-HITL/README.md

 I hope this plugin can help improve INAV firmware.

-While not a been a main purpose, plugin can be used to improve pilot skils or getting familiar with INAV options.
+While not been a main purpose, plugin can be used to improve pilot skils or getting familiar with INAV options.

 # How it works

 ![](x-plane-logo.png)
- **X-Plane** 11 https://www.x-plane.com/ is flight simulaor with accurate physics simulation.
+ **X-Plane** 11 https://www.x-plane.com/ is flight simulator with accurate physics simulation.
 X-Plane is extendable with plugins.
-This plugin connects for Flight Controller throught USB cable and passes gyroscope, accelerometer, barometer and GPS data, which replace data from physical sensors.
+This plugin connects to Flight Controller through USB cable and passes gyroscope, accelerometer, barometer and GPS data, which replace data from physical sensors.
 FC sends back yaw/pitch/roll controls which are passed to X-Plane.

 # Setup (Windows)

-Plugin is Aircraft plugin.
+Plugin is **Aircraft** plugin.

 The contents of `release\Aircraft` folder should be placed in the Aircraft folder of X-Plane: `X-Plane11\Aircraft\`.

-This will add plugin to the **Aerolite** airplane and install additional **NK_Surfwing** flying wing models with plugin.
+This will add plugin to the **Aerolite** airplane and install additional **NK_Surfwing** flying wing model with this plugin.

-You have to build and flash Simulator-enabled INAV firmware from branch: https://github.com/RomanLut/inav/tree/master-simulator-xplane
+You have to build and flash Simulator-enabled INAV firmware from branch: https://github.com/RomanLut/inav/tree/master-simulator-xplane .
+Simulator mode is not included in main INAV repository currently.

 ![](doc/menu.png)

 ## Installation steps

-- Install X-Plane 11 demo version https://www.x-plane.com/desktop/try-it/
+- Install **X-Plane 11 demo** from: https://www.x-plane.com/desktop/try-it/
-- Copy `release\Aircraft` folder to `X-Plane 11\Aircraft` forder in X-plane installation location.
+- Copy `release\Aircraft` folder to `X-Plane 11\Aircraft` folder in **X-Plane** installation location.
-- Connect FC to PC using USB Cable
+- Connect Flight Controller to PC using USB Cable
 - Configure FC (see **Flight Controller configuration** below)
-- Start X-Plane 11
+- Start **X-Plane 11**
 - Select Aircraft **Aerolite 103** or **NK Surfwing**
 - Start flight
 - Select **Plugins->INAV HITL->Link->Connect to flight controller**.
 Plugin should automatically detect COM port.
 - Flight using RC Controller, setup PIDs etc. Hint: disable brakes with "B" key.

-Use **"Internal View/Forward with No Display"** for full immersion FPV flights:
+*Note:Use **"Internal View/Forward with No Display"** for full immersion FPV flights:*

 ![](doc/internalview.png)

 # Setup (Linux)

- Sorry Linux in not supported currently *(assistance needed to build plugin for Linux see [development.md](doc/development.md))*.
+ Sorry, Linux in not supported currently *(assistance needed to build plugin for Linux, see [development.md](doc/development.md))*.

 # Flight controller configuration

-Flight controller should be fully configured as for real flight.
+Flight controller should be fully configured like for the real flight.
 There is no need to calibrate mixer and motors output.

 Configure **Aircraft with tail** for **Aerolite** and **Fixed wing** for **NK Sufwing**.
-It possible to use plugin with any other models (copy plugin to corresponding Aircraft subdirectory).
+It possible to use plugin with any other models (copy plugin to corresponding Aircraft subfolder).

 Platforms other then "Airplane" are not supported.